-I chose these rollerball pens based on smoothness, colour and tip size variety, and affordability.
-These are some of the best rollerball pens at an affordable price point.
+I chose these rollerball pens based on smoothness, color, tip size variety, and affordability.

 Uni-ball Vision Elite Rollerball Pen

-I like that this pen comes in various styles, so everyone can find their preference.
+I like that this pen comes in various styles so that everyone can find their preference.
 You can choose between 0.8mm and 0.5mm tips based on whether you prefer smoother or more controlled writing.
-Also, you get a choice of colours, including black, red, blue, purple or an assortment.

-The Vision Elite has a fancy look that could fit the business world and a sturdy feel to it, as it’s a fairly large pen.
-Based on your own writing preferences, you’ll need to decide whether you mind its heaviness and that it doesn’t have a finger grip.
+The Vision Elite has a fancy look fit for business use.
+It has a sturdy feel to it, as it’s a relatively large pen.
+You’ll need to decide whether you mind its heaviness and the fact that it doesn’t have a finger grip.

 Pilot Precise V5

-The V5 has an extra-fine tip that gives you endless control of your writing, plus you get a smooth writing experience from the rollerball style.
-But you could choose a different Precise version with a slightly larger tip instead if that’s what you’d prefer.
+The V5 has an extra-fine tip that gives you good control of your writing.
+You also get a smooth writing experience from the rollerball style.
+You could even choose a different Precise version with a slightly larger tip if that’s what you prefer.

-A nice feature is that the company gives you the option of a capped or retractable top to fit your preference.
-If you’re the type who loses your cap all the time, you may prefer the retractable option.
+A nice feature is that you get the option of a capped or retractable top to fit your preference.
+If you’re the type who loses the cap of your ink pens all the time, go for the retractable option.

 Tips for Buying a Rollerball Pen

-Depending on how you’ll be using the pen, consider your specialised needs.
-For instance, some rollerball pens are fraud-resistant for signing legal and financial items, and some have airplane-safe ink that doesn’t leak with pressure changes.
+Consider your specialized needs depending on how you’ll be using the pen.
+For instance, some rollerball gel pens are fraud-resistant for signing legal and financial items, and some have airplane-safe ink that doesn’t leak with pressure changes.

 - Consider how the tip size and feel of the pen will impact your writing experience.

-- Choose from ink colours to fit in different situations.
+- Choose from ink colors to fit in different situations.